-For the year under review, we have provided 1,090 hours of external training to our employees, which was approximately 3 hours per employee of executive level and above.
-This has fallen behind our internal benchmark of a minimum of 6 hours per employee of executive level and above due to the implementation of the various Movement Control Orders by the Malaysian Government.
-We spent approximately RM42,000 for employees training and development.
+For the year under review, we have provided approximately 2,300 hours of external training to our employees, which surpassed our internal benchmark of 1,965 hours.
+We spent approximately RM92,000 for employees training and development.

 For employees below executive level, on-the-job training were provided.